The-Composition-Collective/ef-the-source/README.md

-# ef-the-source
+# The Source Project

-The source project for The Everglades Foundation
+This codebase uses the [Hugo](https://gohugo.io/) static site generator.